Pauling's principle of electroneutrality: History

 Pauling said in his Liversidge lecture in 1948 that he had been led to the principle by a consideration of ionic bonding.
 In the gas phase, molecular caesium fluoride has a polar covalent bond.
 The large difference in electronegativity gives a calculated covalent character of 9%.
-In the crystal (CsF has the NaCl structure with both ions being 6-coordinate) if each bond has 9% covalent character the total covalency of Cs and F would be 54%.
-This would be represented by one bond of around 50% covalent character resonating between the six positions and the overall effect would be to reduce the charge on Cs to about + 0.5 and fluoride to -0.5.
-It seemed reasonable to him that since CsF is the most ionic of ionic compounds, most, if not all substances will have atoms with even smaller charges.
+In the crystal (CsF has the NaCl structure with both ions being 6-coordinate), if each bond has 9% covalent character, the total covalency of Cs and F would be 54%.
+This would be represented by one bond of around 50% covalent character resonating between the six positions, and the overall effect would be to reduce the charge on Cs to approximately +0.5 and on fluoride to approximately -0.5.
+It seemed reasonable to him that since CsF is the most ionic of ionic compounds, most, if not all, substances will have atoms with even smaller charges.